intrinio/java-sdk/docs/OptionsApi.md

     OptionsApi optionsApi = new OptionsApi();

     String symbol = "MSFT"; // String | The option symbol, corresponding to the underlying security.
-    String expiration = "2019-03-06"; // String | The expiration date of the options contract String type = "put"; // String | The option contract type.
+    String expiration = "2019-04-05"; // String | The expiration date of the options contract LocalDate date = null; // LocalDate | The date of the option price.
+Returns option prices on this date.
+    String type = "put"; // String | The option contract type.
     BigDecimal strike = null; // BigDecimal | The strike price of the option contract.
 This will return options contracts with strike price equal to this price.
     BigDecimal strikeGreaterThan = null; // BigDecimal | The strike price of the option contract.
 This will return options contracts with strike prices greater than this price.